 Assisted Living Costs by City in South Carolina

-South Carolina’s regional economic differences create measurable pricing variation across the state.
-The figures below reflect planning ranges consistent with the statewide median of approximately $5,100 per month.
+South Carolina’s regional economic differences create measurable pricing variation.
+The figures below reflect planning ranges consistent with the statewide median of approximately $5,350 per month.

 | City | Low Range | High Range | Estimated Median | Annual Equivalent |